BielRoig/hfeb-guide/content/docs/the-deck/_index.md

 ### Undiscovered Paradise

 The deck also plays **Undiscovered Paradise**.
 This is not one of the strongest lands in the deck, but it has a specific role.
-It helps you continue making land drops when you otherwise might miss one, and because it returns to your hand, it can give you access to mana both on your turn and again after replaying it later.
+It helps you continue making land drops when you otherwise might miss one (I'm not sure when this is relevant, maybe if the opponent has a Horn of Greed in play).
 It is a little awkward, but the flexibility is useful enough to justify the slot.

 ### The Lair Slot